veit/python-basics-tutorial/docs/save-data/filesystem.rst

       .. note::
-         ``os.getcwd()`` is used as a function call without arguments to make it clear that the returned value is not a constant, but changes when you change the value of the current working directory.
+         ``os.getcwd()`` is used as a function call without arguments to make it clear that the returned value is not a :term:`constant`, but changes when you change the value of the current working directory.
 In the example above, the result is the home directory on one of my Linux machines.
-On Windows machines, additional backslashes would be added to the path:
-         ``C:\\Users\\Veit``, because Windows uses the backslash ``\`` as a path separator, but it has a different meaning in :doc:`/types/strings/index`.
+On Windows machines, additional backslashes would be added to the path: ``C:\\Users\\Veit``, because Windows uses the backslash ``\`` as a path separator, but it has a different meaning in :doc:`/types/strings/index`.

       To display the contents of the current directory, you can enter the